All Countries in the World

 Kerala covers an area of 38,863 km², and a population of 34,5 million people, capital and largest city is Thiruvananthapuram (Trivandrum), second city and a major port is Kochi (Cochin).
 Almost the entire population of Kerala speaks Malayalam, one of the Dravidian languages (97%), Tamil is spoken by 2%.
 Main religions are Hinduism (55%), Islam (27%), and Christianity (18%).

 Kerala Government Website, Kerala Tourism

-Madhya Pradesh, the "Central Province" is a landlocked large state in central India, bisected from east to west by the state's the longest river the Narmada, which runs in the depression between the Satpura and Vindhya ranges.
-Highlands and plateau escarpments of the Vindhya range in north and the hills of the Satpura Range in south cover large parts of the state.
-Madhya Pradesh occupies an area of 308,252 km², making it somewhat larger than Italy.
+Madhya Pradesh, the "Central Province" is a landlocked large state in central India, bisected from east to west by the state's longest river, the Narmada, which flows in the depression between the highlands and plateau escarpments of the Vindhya range in north, and the hills of the Satpura range in south.

 Image: Vishaka Jayakumar